 We attempt to arm consumers with information on holistic and natural remedies that have been down through generations as effective fixes for everyday ailments.
 If and when you must go to the doctor, we provide the valuable questions to ask in order to avoid costs and limit exposure in today’s medical facilities.

-We are a non-profit organization and our work is sponsored by Natural Smiles, a dentist in Salem, Oregon.
+We are a non-profit organization and our work is sponsored by a Salem Dentist, Natural Smiles in Salem, Oregon.

 Choosing Medical Services